kolawoluu/Full-Stack-Infra-Automation-CI-CD/terraform/README.md

 ## 🏗️ Overview

-This directory contains the complete Infrastructure as Code (IaC) setup for the Full-Stack Infrastructure Automation & CI/CD project.
-The infrastructure is built using Terraform and deployed on AWS, featuring a production-ready architecture with proper security, scalability, and monitoring capabilities.
+This directory contains the complete Infrastructure as Code (IaC) setup for the project.
+The infrastructure is built using Terraform and deployed on AWS, featuring a production-ready architecture with proper security, scalability, and modularity.

 ## 🔄 CI/CD Workflows

 This project includes a sophisticated, multi-faceted CI process that runs on every pull request to ensure code quality, security, compliance, and cost-effectiveness.
-The pipeline is split into two distinct, targeted workflows:
+The pipeline is split into distinct, targeted workflows based on the path of the changes.

 ### 1. Module Development Workflow (`terraform-modules-ci.yml`)
 This workflow focuses on the quality and security of the reusable Terraform modules.
-It runs whenever changes are made to the `terraform/modules/` directory.
+It runs whenever changes are made to the `terraform/modules/` directory and performs static analysis, requiring no cloud credentials.

 - **`terraform fmt`**: Ensures consistent code formatting.
-- **`tflint`**: Lints the code for best practices, provider-specific issues, and potential errors.
+- **`tflint`**: Lints the code for best practices and potential errors.
-- **`tfsec`**: Scans the code for security vulnerabilities and misconfigurations.
+- **`tfsec`**: Scans the code for security vulnerabilities.

-### 2. Environment Deployment Workflow (`terraform-environments-ci.yml`)
+### 2. Environment Plan Workflow (`terraform-plan.yml`)
-This workflow validates the end-to-end deployment for a specific environment (e.g., `prod`).
-It runs whenever changes are made to the `terraform/environments/` directory.
+This workflow validates an end-to-end deployment plan when a pull request targets a specific environment (e.g., `prod`).
+It provides a comprehensive, read-only preview of the proposed changes.

-- **`terraform fmt`**: Ensures consistent code formatting.
-- **`terraform init & validate`**: Checks for syntax errors and ensures the configuration is valid.
 - **`terraform plan`**: Performs a dry run to generate a speculative execution plan.
-This step requires AWS credentials.
-- **`infracost`**: Analyzes the Terraform plan to provide a detailed cost breakdown, which is posted as a PR comment.
-This prevents budget overruns.
+- **`infracost`**: Analyzes the plan to provide a detailed cost breakdown in a PR comment.
-- **`tflint`**: Lints the environment-specific configuration.
-- **`tfsec`**: Scans the final plan for any security issues before deployment.

-### Required Status Checks

-All checks must pass before a pull request can be merged into `main`, providing a robust quality gate.
+### 3. Environment Apply Workflow (`terraform-apply.yml`)
+This workflow triggers only when a pull request to an environment branch is merged.
+It takes the approved plan and applies it to the live AWS environment.

+- **`terraform apply`**: Reconciles the live infrastructure with the desired state in the `main` branch.

-## 🏛️ Architecture Overview
+## 🏛️ Infrastructure Architecture

+The AWS infrastructure is designed to provide a secure and scalable foundation for a typical three-tier application.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────────┐